jftuga/gofwd/README.md

   -l, --loc=LOC             only accept from within a geographic radius; format:
-                            LATITUDE,LONGITUDE (use with --distance) -d, --distance=DISTANCE   only accept from within a given distance (in miles) --duo=DUO             path to duo ini config file and duo username;
+                            LATITUDE,LONGITUDE (use with --distance) -d, --distance=DISTANCE   only accept from within a given distance (in miles) -A, --allow=ALLOW         allow from a comma delimited list of CIDR networks, bypassing geo-ip, duo
+  -D, --deny=DENY           deny from a comma delimited list of CIDR networks,
+                            disregarding geo-ip, duo
+      --duo=DUO             path to duo ini config file and duo username;
                             format: filename:user (see --examples)
       --duo-cache-time=120  number of seconds to cache a successful Duo